plentymarkets/docs-raw/plentyInterface/Account.md

 </pre>

-List contact events identified by the contact that is currently logged into the system.
+Lists contact events identified by the contact that is currently logged into the system.

 ##### <strong>Parameters</strong>